csiro-data-school/regex/_episodes/01-intro.md

-There have been numerous implementations of regular expressions, but the major common implementations available now all follow a mostly-consistent syntax, which we'll be learning today.
-So, for example, once you learn this regex syntax, you'll then be able to use it within certain Bash command line utilities, or make use of it within Python and/or R.
+There have been numerous implementations of regular expressions, but the major common implementations available today all follow a mostly-consistent syntax, which we'll be learning today.
+So, for example, once you learn this regex syntax, you'll then be able to use it within certain Bash command line utilities, *or* make use of it within Python and/or R.